 Every single click you make on the web can be sold to the highest bidder as reliable personal data about you.

-Think about Facebook for a moment, the news feed you receive on a daily basis is personalised, the most recent news from the people and the subjects you’re interested in already.
+Think about Facebook for a moment.
+The news feed you receive daily is personalized, the most recent news from the people and the subjects you’re interested in already.